fawdlstty/libfv/README.md

 English | [简体中文](./README.zh.md)

-libfv is C++20 header-only network library, support TCP, SSL, Http1.1, websocket
+libfv is C++20 header-only network library, support TCP/SSL/Http/websocket server and client

 You can use pure asynchronous networking with it, or you can use asynchronous wrappers without networking at all and support asynchronous development in your projects.